 Create a Family Emergency Plan

-Every second counts when it comes to emergencies so making a plan beforehand is essential to save time.
-This plan can help each of the family members in determining on their role in case emergencies happen.
+Every second count when it comes to emergencies so making a plan beforehand is essential to save time.
+This plan can help each of the family members in determining their role in case emergencies happen.

 Get Certified for CPR Knowledge and Skills